shivanandham/pregnancy-assistant/README.md

 ## License

 This project is for personal use.
-Please respect the terms of service of all third-party services used (Firebase, Perplexity AI, etc.).
+Please respect the terms of service of all third-party services used (Google Gemini AI, etc.).

 ## Support

 For issues or questions:
 1. Check the troubleshooting section
-2. Review Firebase and Flutter documentation
+2. Review PostgreSQL and Flutter documentation
 3. Ensure all setup steps are completed correctly
+4. Check the DigitalOcean deployment guide

 ---